Introduction

 Mouse tracking

-You may have noticed NVDA reading everything the mouse cursor touches.
-In my experience, this can quickly get overwhelming and better left disabled, limiting feedback to keyboard input.
+You may have noticed NVDA reading everything the mouse cursor hovers over.
+In my experience, this can quickly become overwhelming, so it's often better to disable it, focusing on keyboard interactions while using the mouse independently.

 - NVDA menu